 SEA POINT AND THE FINISH

 Now the riders speed past Camps Bay beachfront, before the thrills at the sharp left turn from Victoria Road into Queens Road, Sea Point.
 A pedestrian bridge here gives access to both sides of the road.
-Lastly, there’s the Promenade and finish line in the shadow of the Cape Town Stadium.
+Lastly, there’s the Promenade and finish line in the shadow of the DHL Stadium.